click here Cruces ripe for concept stores

 He noted the arrival of Top Golf, Crunch Fitness, Rock & Jump and Alamo Drafthouse.

-The evolution of retail
+watch The evolution of retail

 “The big picture trade wind is the fallout related to e-commerce,” Bulsterbaum said.
 “There is probably no industry that’s been affected like commercial real estate.”